Frequently Asked Questions

 I attended UF years ago and now want to complete my degree.
 What does the readmission process involve?

 Contact the college that offers the major you now wish to pursue to discuss the requirements and procedures for readmission to that college and major.
 Visit the UF Advising site to access contact information for academic advising offices at UF.

-For students applying for readmission to a major in the College of Liberal Arts and Sciences (CLAS), please visit our readmission siteto review the steps for the different categories of readmission: readmission/dismissed, readmission/above 2.0 UFGPA, readmission/below 2.0 UFGPA.
+For students applying for readmission to a major in the College of Liberal Arts and Sciences (CLAS), please visit our readmission site to review the steps for the different categories of readmission: readmission/dismissed, readmission/above 2.0 UFGPA, readmission/below 2.0 UFGPA.
 Students must first submit an application to the Office of Admissions by the corresponding deadline.
 Only under exceptional circumstances does the college ever waive the deadline, so students should plan ahead appropriately in order to apply on time.
 The application is forwarded by the Office of Admissions to CLAS.
 Once it is reviewed by CLAS, the application result is returned to the Office of Admissions.
 If approved, the Office of Admissions will update your record and the Registrar’s Office will assign you a registration appointment.
-Whether approved or denied, the Office of Admissions will notify you of the decision via standard letter sent to the address you provided on the application.
-While it can vary based on the completeness of a student’s file, volume of applications, etc., total processing time averages about six weeks.
+Whether approved or denied, the Office of Admissions will notify you of the decision. but you can check the status of your application at any time at https://admissions.ufl.edu/appstatus.

 What is Fresh Start?

 The Fresh Start program is designed to assist former UF undergraduate students who were dismissed and want to pursue readmission after an absence of no fewer than five calendar years (during which they engaged predominantly in on-academic activities).
 CLAS generally supports Fresh Start applicants who had a difficult beginning at UF rather than students who were dismissed later on in their academic careers.